No, squash is not corn, but hear me out.

 Corn vs. Squash

-AND now that I’ve gone and trash talked the shit out of one of the most popular health food hacks to hit mainstream, I’m going to try to convince you to ditch corn on the cob for some squash on a stick and like it….
+AND now that I’ve gone and trash talked the shit out of one of the most popular health food hacks to hit the mainstream, I’m going to try to convince you to ditch corn on the cob for some squash on a stick and like it…

 Not bad, eh?
 Let’s talk it out.

-SO to make your low carb corn fantasies come true, I had to get creative.
+SO to make your keto corn fantasies come true, I had to get creative.
 For starters, slathering anything in cheesy, spicy goodness is going to make it ablaze, taste wise.
 Also, part of making a swap is making the fake thing look like the real thing.
-In this instance we are straight swapping the corn out of Mexican Street Corn with a less carby contender: The Summer Squash.
+In this instance, we are straight swapping the corn out of Mexican Street Corn with a less carby contender: The Summer Squash.

 Let’s take a look and how we perform miracle surgery on this lowly piece of garbage.